coreymwamba/phd-tools/README.md

 + Important (*I*) = to be done by you because you care

 The text file is edited in `nano`.
-Somewhere in the task line, type one of the following marks:
+Somewhere in the task line, I type one of the following marks:

 + [ui] - neither urgent nor important.
 Do other things instead
 + [uI] - not urgent, but important.
 Use this for things you want to plan for the future